An in-depth discussion about an entrepreneurial AI journey

 But here’s the thing: analytical AI is not as spectacular as ChatGPT.

-However, the true achievement is that AI has now gained widespread recognition and popularity.
+However, the true achievement is that artificial intelligence has now gained widespread recognition and popularity.
 From a technical point of view, generative AI is not yet mature.
 ChatGPT still needs quite a long and precise prompt to operate properly.
 But from a broader perspective, it is paving the way for AI to become more and more mature.

 Regarding the impact of AI, I’m convinced that it has the potential to be the next industrial revolution!
 It is definitely going to change the world and the way we work.Killian Vermersch